CDP-choline pathway: Choline transport

 Mammalian cells are unable to synthesize sufficient quantities of de novo choline to meet physiologic requirements, and therefore must rely on exogenous sources from the diet.
-The uptake of choline is accomplished predominantly by the high-affinity, sodium dependent choline transporter (CHT) and requires ATP as an energy source.
-On the other hand, choline may enter the cell through the activation of low-affinity, sodium-independent organic cation transport proteins (OCTs) and/or carnitine/organic cation transporters (OCTNs), and do not require ATP.
+The uptake of choline is accomplished predominantly by the high-affinity, sodium-dependent choline transporter (CHT) and requires ATP as an energy source.
+On the other hand, choline may enter the cell through the activation of low-affinity, sodium-independent organic cation transport proteins (OCTs) and/or carnitine/organic cation transporters (OCTNs), and does not require ATP.
 Lastly, choline may enter the cell through intermediate-affinity transporters, which include the choline transporter-like protein 1 (CTL1).

 The fate of internalized choline depends on the cell type.
-In pre-synaptic neurons the majority of choline will be acetylated by the enzyme choline acetyltransferase to form the neurotransmitter acetylcholine.
-Most other cells will phosphorylate choline by the enzyme choline kinase, the first committed step of CDP-choline pathway.
+In pre-synaptic neurons the majority of choline is acetylated by the enzyme choline acetyltransferase to form the neurotransmitter acetylcholine.
+Most other cells phosphorylate choline by the enzyme choline kinase, the first committed step of CDP-choline pathway.